jtheisen/moldinium/readme.md

 The ASP.NET one is content without any notification mechanism: The entities will behave without any magic applied to it.
-This version of the sample app, however, does something interesting with it's default collection to support its multi-threaded environment, see the section below.
+This version of the sample app, however, does something interesting with its default collection to support its multi-threaded environment, see the section below.

 ## Collections and default values